The Corporate Tax Planning Law Review: Canada

 Canada is an attractive jurisdiction in which to carry on business because it has a skilled labour force, a stable economy and political system, and well-developed capital markets.
 From a taxation perspective, Canada has a comparatively low corporate tax rate, a wide treaty network, a sophisticated tax system, relatively generous provisions relating to financing costs and a partial exemption system relevant to many controlled foreign corporations (foreign affiliates) of Canadian multinationals that earn active business income.

 Canada has a 'two-tiered' domestic system of corporate taxation whereby active business income earned by small business corporations is subject to preferential corporate tax rates, while larger corporations are subject to the general combined federal and provincial corporate tax rates.
-The rates applicable to larger corporations have remained relatively stable in recent years in the range of 26.5 per cent to 30 per cent depending on the provincial allocation of income.2
+The rates applicable to larger corporations have remained relatively stable in recent years and currently range from 23 per cent to 31 per cent depending on the provincial allocation of income.2

-With respect to foreign affiliate taxation, Canada has a partial exemption system applicable to active business income earned by foreign affiliates that carry on business in countries with which Canada has a treaty or Tax Information Exchange Agreement (TIEA) in force; an accrual system of taxation applies in respect of passive investment income earned by controlled foreign affiliates under Canadian CFC rules.
+With respect to foreign affiliate taxation, Canada has a partial exemption system applicable to active business income earned by foreign affiliates that carry on business in countries with which Canada has a treaty or Tax Information Exchange Agreement (TIEA) in force.
+An accrual system of taxation applies in respect of passive investment income earned by controlled foreign affiliates under the Canadian foreign affiliate rules.

 i Entity selection and business operations

 In Canada, businesses of any significant size are conducted most commonly through corporations,4 which can be established under provincial, territorial or federal law.
 Consistent with the principle that a corporation has a legal personality separate from its shareholders, a corporation may own property, incur obligations and carry on business.
-Absent an agreement to guarantee the corporation's obligations, the shareholders' obligations are generally limited to the capital they have invested or, in certain circumstances, to the funds they have extracted from the corporation.
-A corporation must file certain information, including directors' names, on the public record, annually hold a shareholders' meeting and provide copies of its financial statements to the shareholders.
-Shareholders also have rights to certain additional information from the corporation upon request.
+Absent an agreement to guarantee the corporation's obligations, the shareholders' liabilities are generally limited to the capital they have invested or, in certain circumstances, to the funds that have been distributed to them by the corporation.
+A corporation must file certain information, including directors' names, on the public record, must annually hold a shareholders' meeting and must provide copies of its financial statements to the shareholders.
+Shareholders also have rights to receive certain additional information from the corporation upon request.

-Generally, directors must be individuals.
-It is possible to appoint a corporation as a director in certain Canadian jurisdictions.
-While they need not be residents of Canada, some corporate statutes require a minimum percentage of Canadian-resident directors.
+Generally, directors must be individuals, although it is possible to appoint a corporation as a director in certain Canadian jurisdictions.
+While directors do not necessarily need to be residents of Canada, some corporate statutes require a minimum percentage of Canadian-resident directors (typically 25 per cent or greater).
 Directors generally do not have to be shareholders.

-Corporations may authorise and issue common shares only or shares in more than one class, with each class conferring on the shareholders different rights (e.g., dividends, votes, redemption, conversion, etc.).5 Corporations generally have no minimum capital requirements subject to any applicable regulatory regime (e.g., for financial institutions).
-Generally, shares cannot be issued until the subscription price is fully paid in money, property or past services, except in Nova Scotia where non-fully paid shares may be issued.
+Corporations may authorise and issue common shares only or shares in more than one class, with each class conferring on the shareholders different rights (e.g., dividends, votes, redemption and conversion).5 Corporations generally have no minimum capital requirements, subject to any applicable regulatory regime (e.g., for financial institutions).
+As a general rule, shares cannot be issued until the subscription price is fully paid in money, property or past services, except in the province of Nova Scotia where non-fully paid shares may be issued.

 Corporations may be privately owned or offer their shares and other securities to the public.
-Securities offerings are regulated by securities commissions in each province (although policies are coordinated to facilitate compliance) and, if the securities are to be listed for trading on a public market, by that market.
-Both English and French are official languages in Canada, and offering documents delivered to residents of Quebec may have to be translated into French.
+Securities offerings are regulated by securities commissions in each province (although many policies are coordinated to facilitate interprovincial compliance) and, if the securities are to be listed for trading on a public market, by that market.
+Both English and French are official languages in Canada, and offering documents delivered to residents of Quebec must be provided in French.

 Public corporations must provide investors with annual audited financial statements, have an audit committee, and hold annual shareholders' meetings.
-Prior to the annual shareholders' meetings, these public corporations must send an information circular to their shareholders containing prescribed information, including information about the matters to be considered at the meeting and executive compensation.
+Prior to its annual shareholders' meeting, a public corporation must send an information circular to its shareholders containing prescribed information, including information about the matters to be considered at the meeting and executive compensation.

-The corporate law of three Canadian provinces6 also permit unlimited liability companies (ULCs) to be established.
-As the name suggests, shareholders of ULCs may be liable for the debts of the ULC.
+The corporate statutes of three Canadian provinces6 also permit unlimited liability companies (ULCs) to be established.
+As the name suggests, shareholders of a ULC may be liable for its debts and other liabilities.
 The principal advantage of a ULC is that it may be disregarded or treated as a partnership (i.e., a flow-through entity) under United States check-the-box regulations.
 However, ULCs are treated as corporations, and thus taxpayers, for Canadian tax purposes.
 Under the Canada–United States Income Tax Convention (1980), payments made by a ULC to US residents may not be eligible for reduced rates of withholding if the anti-hybrid rules in that treaty apply.7

 Partnerships are another common form of business arrangement, and are widely used in real estate, private equity and professional businesses.
 A partnership is generally described as a relationship between persons carrying on business in common with a view to profit.
 Partnerships may be general partnerships, limited partnerships or limited liability partnerships.